What Is a Brazilian Wax? Cost, Aftercare, and More

-Unlike a Brazilian wax, a bikini wax only focuses on removing hair that's visible around your bathing suit.
-This includes along the top of your swimsuit near your lower stomach and on your upper and inner thighs.
+Unlike a Brazilian wax, a bikini wax only focuses on removing hair that's visible around your swimsuit.
+This includes along the top of your clothing near your lower stomach and on your upper and inner thighs.
 It doesn't remove hair from the front of the pubic bone.

 But if you're completely against the idea, you have options.
 "If you are not comfortable, we recommend starting with a bikini-line service," Petak says.
 "You can leave on your underwear because we are only removing the hair around your bikini line.
 Then maybe next time you'll try our Brazilian."

-How to Tell If Your Salon Is Clean Before Booking a Bikini or Brazilian Wax
+How to Tell If Your Salon Is Clean Before Booking a Bikini Wax or Brazilian Wax

 Before you book your appointment, do your research on the salon you plan on visiting.
 You want to make sure you're seeing a licensed professional and that the salon is clean and safe.